Thutmose I: Campaign in the Levant and Syria

+The rulers were required to provide hostages and engage in dynastic submission, and "many a Syrian king's daughter was received into the harem of the pharaoh", reinforcing Egyptian control through elite incorporation and marriage politics.
 Textual sources from the time of Thutmose I include references to Retenu, Naharin, and the 'land of Mitanni'.
 The last is believed to be the first historical reference to that kingdom.

-Many Levantine sites were destroyed in the middle of the 16th century B.C., and these destructions have often been attributed to the military campaigns of Thutmose I, or of his predecessor Amenhotep I. Initially these campaigns may have aimed at defeating the power of the Hyksos, who were formerly strong in this area.
+Many Levantine sites were destroyed in the middle of the 16th century BC, and these destructions have often been attributed to the military campaigns of Thutmose I, or of his predecessor Amenhotep I. Initially these campaigns may have aimed at defeating the power of the Hyksos, who were formerly strong in this area.